CIT2202/intro-to-sql/intro-to-databases.md

 This composite primary key would work okay for the above table, but if we add more rows eventually we are going to end up with two students with the same first and last names.

-So what we can do is add another column to the table (called **id**).
+So what we can do is add another column to the table.
 This isn't based on any data from the real word it exists simply to make an easy to use primary key.
-We call this a **surrogate** key e.g.
+We call this a **surrogate** key e.g. we could add an **id** column.

 | id | last_name | first_name | course          | mark |
 |----|-----------|------------|-----------------|------|